 But with more advanced software, an online workspace becomes much more powerful.
 Not only does it create a secure online area in which you can share information with others, but it gives you tools that bring purpose and context to your collaboration.

 Depending on the software package you select, you may have access to other useful functions to help you teamwork.
-For example, Kahootz online collaboration software provides many other helpful workspace features, including:
+For example, Kahootz online workspace provides many other helpful workspace features, including:

 - A workspace dashboard – highlighting recent contributions, upcoming meetings and tasks due